mcorosz/Bing-Covid-19-Project/README.md

 ## Business Questions Explored
 - How did pandemic-sensitive stocks respond to confirmed COVID-19 case surges?
-- Which sectors showed the strongest correlation with daily case counts?
-- Can case data act as a leading indicator for certain stocks?

 ## Tools Used
 - Python (pandas, yfinance)